-The rich cards report helps you fix errors in any rich card structured data that Google has found on your site.
-The report also points out areas where you could provide more information to take fuller advantage of Google's rich card platform.
+The Rich Cards report helps you fix errors in any rich result (formerly known as "rich card") structured data that Google finds on your site.
+The report also shows where you could provide more information to take fuller advantage of Google's rich result platform.

 Using the report

-If Google has detected any rich card structured data on your site, it will display a chart and table with information about the cards that it found.
+If Google finds any rich result structured data on your site, it will display a chart and table with information about the result types that it found.

-- The top level page of the report shows a sum of errors or recommendations for all rich cards found on your site, grouped by card type.
-Click on a row to drill down by card type.
+- The top level page of the report shows a sum of errors or recommendations for all rich result structured data found on your site, grouped by type.
+Click on a row to drill down by type.

-- The second level of the report lists all critical and non-critical errors for the selected card type on your site.
-Click on a row to further drill down by rule type.
+- The second level of the report lists all critical and non-critical errors for the selected type.
+Click on a row to further drill down by rule.

-- The third level of the report shows all pages with cards of the selected type affected by the selected rule.
+- The third level of the report shows all pages with rich results of the selected type affected by the selected rule.
 Click on a row to see a suggested fix for that error.

-We recommend first fixing the critical errors in your cards, then fixing the non-critical errors.
+We recommend first fixing the critical errors in your rich results, then fixing the non-critical errors.